 Grammar has structure, and so you won’t be surprised to find that there are rules here that help a writer to get the double possessive right every time!

-One rule is that what follows the word ‘of’ will be definite and human.
-Where it is inanimate, we do not use the double possessive.
+One rule is that the object of the preposition ‘of’ has to be be definite and human.
+But where it is inanimate, we do not use the double possessive.

 The second rule is that what precedes the word ‘of’ will be indefinite.